HIPA: Hierarchical Patch Transformer for Single Image Super Resolution: Introduction

-Inspired by the significant success of Transformers in natural language processing~\cite{vaswani2017attention} for its advantages in modeling global context, vision Transformers are also introduced into the field of SISR~\cite{yang2020learning,chen2021pre,cao2021video,wang2021uformer,liang2021swinir} and obtain superior results than many SOTA CNN-based methods due to the multi-head self-attention mechanism that is capable of modeling long-distance dependencies~\cite{chu2021twins}.
-Very recently, hybrid architectures combining CNN and Transformer start to emerge in the community~\cite{liang2021swinir} to boost their benefits in feature extraction.
-Although these existing Transformer-based SISR models have achieved superior results, almost all of them partition an input image into fixed-size patches and treat all samples with the same number of patches, which may not be optimal considering different images regions have their own characteristics~\cite{wang2021not}.
+Inspired by the significant success of Transformer in natural language processing~\cite{vaswani2017attention} for its advantages in modeling long-range context, vision Transformer is also introduced into the field of SISR~\cite{yang2020learning,chen2021pre,cao2021video,liang2021swinir,wang2022uformer} and has obtained superior results than many SOTA CNN-based methods due to the multi-head self-attention mechanism that is capable of modeling long-distance dependencies~\cite{chu2021twins}.
+Very recently, hybrid architectures combining CNN and Transformer start to emerge in the community~\cite{liang2021swinir} to fully utilize the advantage of CNN in extracting local features and the advantage of Transformer in establishing long-range dependencies.
+Although existing Transformer-based SISR models have achieved superior results, the recovered results still exhibit blurry boundaries as shown in the result of SwinIR~\cite{liang2021swinir} in Fig.~\ref{fig_com}. \textbf{The main reasons may lie in two shortcomings of existing vision Transformer-based SISR methods.} First, almost all of them partition all input images into the same number of fixed-size patches, which may not be ideal considering different images on image regions have their own characteristics~\cite{wang2021not}.
+Second, the position encoding of most vision Transformer-based SISR methods treats all input tokens equally.
+However, the low-resolution input tokens contain abundant information for SISR, which are treated equally across tokens and hence, the representation ability of Transformer is limited.